Cold Corrugation: What It Is, How It Works, and Why It Matters

 Cold Corrugation in Practice

-The Interpac 1250 is a commercial implementation of cold corrugation, which uses a steam-free, electrically driven process to manufacture corrugated board at ambient temperature.
+The Interpac 1250 is the first commercial implementation of cold corrugation for sheet converters.
+It uses a steam-free, electrically driven process to manufacture corrugated board at ambient temperature.

 Frequently Asked Questions